Applicants for St Marys halls of residence from the UK or EU must be on a Higher Education course and aged over 18 years (on 31st August 2014).

 Communal Areas: The HE Centre is situated in the historic part of the building and adjacent Chapel.
 It consists of several multi-use spaces including bar area, large lounge with widescreen TV, snug, games room and computer room.
 These are the focal points for a programme of student-led events and activities throughout the year.

-Other Facilities: Students can use the on-site laundry and can access a local gym "Gymies", where Wiltshire College has secured free off-peak membership for students and staff.
+Other Facilities: Students can use the on-site laundry and can access a local gym "Gymies".
 If students are unable to access their normal GP they are expected to register with our local GP at St Anne Street Surgery (08444 778700).

 Staffing: The Accommodation Team provide support for residential students 24 hours/day, 7 days/week.
 This will be based either from The Hub on the main campus or St Mary's Accommodation office.
 In addition to providing pastoral support, the team also coordinate the maintenance of the building, manage fire procedures as well as providing first aid cover.